-So, I surprised a lot of people when I pulled my children out of school to homeschool.
+I was a teacher.
+I taught in public primary schools before teaching in Montessori and Reggio preschools and early learning centres, for almost a decade.
+So, I surprised a lot of people when I pulled my children out of school, to homeschool.

 I hadn’t been teaching long before I realised the system doesn’t work.
 There’s a plethora of amazing teachers and schools out there.
 Schools and teachers aren’t at fault.
 The system is.
+The idea of school itself, is faulty.
 School is not an ingredient of a natural childhood.
-It isn’t a natural way of learning.
+It isn’t a natural way of living out a childhood.

-School doesn’t work for children— socially or academically.
+School doesn’t work for children— socially, developmentally, or academically.
+That it’s become the main ingredient of childhood is a worry.

 I wish I’d followed my instincts not to send my children to school.
-By the time I finally decided to homeschool, my children were in years 4 and 6.
-They’d lost their zest for learning, lost the beautiful independence they were born striving towards – and for my youngest child, there was a lot of emotional damage to heal.
+By the time I finally invited my children to go school-free, they were in years 4 and 6.
+They’d lost their zest for learning, lost the beautiful independence they were born striving towards; and for my youngest child, there was a lot of emotional damage to heal.

 1. I Wanted My Children Back.